 So is gender identity rooted in nature, nurture, or a combination of the two?

-Although more research is needed, growing data suggests that there’s some biological component to gender identity — just not in the way that you might think.
-For example, attempts to align the gender identity of a person who is intersex with their external genitalia are typically unsuccessful.
+Although more research is needed, suggests that there’s some biological component to gender identity — just not in the way that you might think.
+For example, attempts to align the gender identity of a person who is intersex with their external genitalia are unsuccessful.
 This suggests that the sexual characteristics you’re born with may not always align with your gender identity.

 There are a number of gender identities that fall under the nonbinary umbrella.